1 Part Course |

 • Unanimous consent

-• The majority lender concept
+• Majority lender concept

-• Covenants/undertakings structure – Europe vs US format
+• Covenants / undertakings structure – Europe vs US format

-• Information covenants (coverage):
+• Information covenants (coverage)

 • Budget, Annual Report